Health Providers

 Abstract

-Materials and Methods: In this systematic review and meta-analysis, systemic search of online databases (Scopus, Cochrane Central Register of Controlled Trials, EMBASE-Ovid, and Medline complete) for randomized control trial and non-randomized prospective or retrospective clinical studies published up to August 2021 that use oral appliances for the treatment of cyclic mastalgia in women was conducted.
-Study selection was done by two reviewers.
+Materials and Methods: This systematic review and meta-analysis involved a comprehensive search of online databases (Scopus, Cochrane Central Register of Controlled Trials, EMBASE-Ovid, and Medline Complete) to identify randomized controlled trials and non-randomized prospective or retrospective clinical studies published up to August 2021.
+The search focused on studies evaluating the use of oral phytoestrogens for the treatment of cyclic mastalgia in women.
+Study selection was performed independently by two reviewers.

 Keywords